SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Hardware Experiment

-The VJM model in Section \ref{sec:compliance_model} is calculated, and the stiffness map is in Fig. \ref{fig:stiffness_matrix}, which is the inverse of the stiffness condition number.
+The VJM model in Section \ref{sec:compliance_model} is calculated, and the stiffness map is in \fig{fig:stiffness_matrix}, which is the inverse of the stiffness condition number.
 The valley in the stiffness map visualizes the stiffest regions \cite{stiffness_identification}.
-Stiffness increases when the leg is stretched and decreases when it shrinks.
-The joint trajectory recorded from the experiment in Section \ref{sec:dynamic_trot} is plotted on the stiffness map in Fig. \ref{fig:stiffness_matrix}.
-This verifies that SCALER benefits from compliance in the leg during the modified trot gait.
-The stiffness of each joint was measured using a Mitutoyo HD-12 AX, which applied a force on the F/T sensors to deform the joint.
+The joint trajectory recorded from the experiment in Section \ref{sec:dynamic_trot} is plotted on the stiffness map in \fig{fig:stiffness_matrix}. \red{This indicates that the leg stiffens when pushing in the modified trot gait.} The stiffness of each joint was measured using a Mitutoyo HD-12 AX, which applied a force on the F/T sensors to deform the joint.